mindwarriorgame/public-formulas/README.md

 ### Repository history

 Please note that GitHub contribution model saves the history of all modifications of the repository.
 In regards to sharing your Letter, that would make a permanent link between your Git and GitHub information and the Letter.
-If you are concerned with that, please consider either creating a temp GitHub account, or use some anonymizer (e.g. https://www.gitmask.com/).
+While there are possible strategies how to mitigate that (e.g. using anonymizers, like, https://www.gitmask.com/ or temp accounts), all them are subject to their own privacy considerations.
+Please be mindful about this.

 ## License